kshristi2001/Marketing-Portfolio-Analysis/README.md

-# 📊 MarketPulse: Strategic Marketing Campaign Analysis
+# 📊 Strategic Marketing Campaign Analysis

 A comprehensive end-to-end marketing analytics project focused on customer segmentation, campaign effectiveness, and data-driven insights using Python and Power BI.